Targeted stakeholder consultation under way

 Consultation activities have been designed for these different groups.

-Targeted consultation activities are also occurring with key Queensland industry, environmental and community stakeholders.
+Targeted consultation activities are occurring with key Queensland industry, environmental and community stakeholders between November 2021 and July 2022.

-Research and modelling are under way, investigating best-practice approaches both nationally and internationally, for comparison to how environmental regulation currently occurs in Queensland.
+Research and modelling have occurred, investigating best-practice approaches both nationally and internationally, for comparison to how environmental regulation currently occurs in Queensland.

-The possible models, our current state analysis and other key discussion themes will form the basis of targeted consultation in early 2022.
+The possible models, our current state analysis and other key discussion themes are the basis of targeted, expert stakeholder consultation which started on Tuesday 24 May.

 The combined outcomes from the investigation, financial modelling and all consultation activities will inform advice back to the Queensland Government for consideration.